• Seiyuu Database

-This document will describe the formats of the various seiyuu databases that exist in my seiyuu WWW pages. (http://www.usagi.org/doi/seiyuu/)
+This document will describe the formats of the various seiyuu database files that are used in my seiyuu database web pages.

 • specification version 0.5 by Hitoshi Doi, 1996.01.21